It might be a question you’ve never considered, but are you using safe dental floss?

-Little pieces of nylon can break off from your floss.
+Little pieces of nylon and petroleum can break off from your floss.
 The question is: where does it go?
 Do you swallow it?

 It’s not something the body can break down any more than nylon products can break down in a garbage dump.

 I don’t want that in my body—it reminds me of those toxic, plastic rings they find in the ocean.
 Where is it going?
 We aren’t sure.
 And we don’t know what’s happening to it later on.